The U.S. is trying to get through a coronavirus Thanksgiving. Europe is already worried about Christmas.

 “Travel that would normally happen at Christmas would have to be regarded as nonessential this Christmas,” he said.

-His comments followed Irish deputy prime minister, Leo Varadkar, urging that Irish citizens around the world hold off on booking flights home for Christmas.
+His comments came after the Irish deputy prime minister, Leo Varadkar, urged that Irish citizens around the world hold off on booking flights home for Christmas.

 “I know that’s difficult,” Varadkar said Thursday.
-“I know that’s tough but Christmas is six weeks away and it’s too soon for people to be booking flights to come home.”
+“I know that’s tough, but Christmas is six weeks away and it’s too soon for people to be booking flights to come home.”

-Varadkar also referenced a 1967 outbreak of foot-and-mouth disease in Britain, noting that Ireland asked people to stay away during that time “and they didn’t and foot-and-mouth didn’t come to Ireland.”
+Varadkar also referenced a 1967 outbreak of foot-and-mouth disease in Britain, noting that “people were asked not to come” to Ireland “and they didn’t and foot-and-mouth didn’t come to Ireland.”

 “I’m not saying it’s the same but certainly we’re not in the position at this point to advise people that it’s safe to come home for Christmas,” he said.

-Amid an increase in cases, Ireland instated a national lockdown on Oct.
+Amid an increase in cases, Ireland imposed a national lockdown on Oct.
 21, although schools remain open.
 Cases are now starting to slow down, but travelers returning home for Christmas, Holohan warned, could easily reverse any gains.

 “People potentially coming back for the Christmas period are experiencing a much higher level of infection,” he said Thursday.
 “That will be one of the most significant risks for us if we make the progress we hope to make.”

 Germany is currently in partial lockdown, with many businesses closed in a bid to curb infection.
-The restrictions have impacted many of Germany’s lucrative Christmas markets, a mainstay of the festive season in Germany and other European countries.
+The restrictions have affected many of its lucrative Christmas markets, a mainstay of the festive season in Germany and other European countries.
 In the town of Landshut, one market adapted for the pandemic by allowing customers to buy treats in a drive-through.

 Chancellor Angela Merkel warned this week that the restrictions may need to stay in place through next month.

-“We all need to be completely reasonable now,” she said in an online forum on Thursday, Bloomberg reported.
+“We all need to be completely reasonable now,” she said in an online forum on Thursday, Bloomberg News reported.
 “We’re doing everything in order to make progress in December, but we need to get through the tough winter months.”

 Health Minister Jens Spahn told German radio station RBB Inforadio on Thursday that even if the lockdown slows down transmission, it “doesn’t mean that things can really get going again everywhere from December or January, and that we can have wedding parties or Christmas celebrations as if nothing were happening — that won’t work.”